opensearch-project/opensearch-spark/docs/ppl-lang/functions/ppl-datetime.md

   specified), and rounds the time <i>down</i> to the start of the specified time unit.
 For example, `@wk` is the start of the current week (Sunday is considered to be the first day of the week).

 The special relative timestamp string `now`, corresponding to the current timestamp, is also supported.

 The current timestamp is determined once at the start of query execution, and is used for all relative timestamp calculations for that query.
+The Spark session time zone (`spark.sql.session.timeZone`) is used for determining relative timestamps.
+Offsets using time units (seconds, minutes, or hours) represent a fixed time period; adding twenty-four hours (`+24h`) will yield a timestamp that is exactly twenty-four hours later, but which may not have the same local time (because of daylight savings, for example).
+Conversely, offsets using date units (days, weeks, months, quarters, or years) do not represent a fixed time period; adding one day (`+1d`) will yield a timestamp with the same local time, but which may not be exactly twenty-four hours later.

 The relative timestamp string is case-insensitive.